What constitutes a Plumbing Emergency?

 Blocked bathtubs and shower drains:

 If your bath or shower water doesn’t drain, or there are strange gurgling sounds or smells coming from the bathroom drains, you have a problem.
-Once again, first try our DIY tips for unblocking the bathroom drain, and if they prove unsuccessful, call us.
+Once again, try our DIY tips for unblocking the bathroom drain first, and if they prove unsuccessful, call us.

 Leaking taps and toilets: